Midburn/midburn-k8s/README.md

 ```

-## Connect to an existing environment
+## Environments

-The main environments should be committed to this repo under `environments` directory
+The main environments should be committed to this repo under `environments` directory.

 Each directory under `environments` corresponds to an environment name which you can connect to: